-Amy’s parents loved taking the family on mini-vacations – so her dad worked extra hours to make them possible.
+WINCHESTER, JULY 2021 – Amy’s parents loved taking the family on mini-vacations – so her dad worked extra hours to make them possible.
 “If you have a good education, you can get good money and you can do these fun things,” he told her.
-Now Amy (Handley High School ’21) will study molecular biology at the University of Pittsburgh, thanks in part to help from her Scholars Latino Initiative (SLI) experiences.
-In the summer of 2021 she talked with SLI about the challenges of being the first in her family to go to college.
+Now Amy (John Handley High School ’21) will study molecular biology at the University of Pittsburgh, thanks in part to help from her SLI experiences.

 Why did you decide to go to college?

 My dad is very big on education.
 He thinks education is the most important thing in the world.
 He would love to take us on vacations, like mini-vacations to the beach or to Florida and stuff like that, and so he’d always say, ‘If you have a good education, you can get good money, and you can do these fun things.’
 So that was also something I was raised with.

 My father could take us on vacations but he would have to work long hours, from 5 a.m to 5 p.m in extremely hot factories that could reach a hundred degrees Fahrenheit.
 That’s a lot, so if I just have a good diploma and a good education, I don’t have to go through all that harsh work.
 I grew up with that concept engraved in me and that pushed me to go to college.

 Both my parents, they don’t have their high school diploma.
 I think my mom got a little further, but they both didn’t finish it.
 I think they both dropped out, and they came up to America instead.
 But my dad knew that he was going to need to know more, so his English is a lot better.
 He can do his own things, and everything.
 The boss keeps trying to promote him, but he doesn’t have a diploma, so he just doesn’t take it.